 STDs are Equal Opportunity

 Let’s not sugarcoat it, an STD (sexually transmitted disease) isn’t pleasant, nor is it something you even want to acknowledge, let alone talk about.
 However, sweeping an STD under the rug is not an option.
 Your health is too important to ignore something that has the potential to seriously harm you, or someone else.
-Florida Primary Care Clinics offer discreet STD testing at several convenient locations around Tampa so you can get tested and get on with your life.
+Physician Partners of America offer discreet STD testing at convenient locations around Tampa so you can get tested and get on with your life.

 A sexually transmitted disease, or sexually transmitted infection (STI), does not discriminate between gay or straight, married or single.
 Using condoms and other protective devices are not always enough to stop an infection from spreading.
 Additionally, any type of sex can spread disease from one person to another, so just because intercourse was not involved does not mean you aren’t at risk.